BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/understanding-knowledge-graphs.md

 can be called the entity's "metadata".

 The relation describes how entities are connected.
 For example, being member of, visiting a place, belonging to a country...

+@@@ div { .half .center }

 ![Graph Structure](./assets/kg-entity_relation.png)

+@@@

-It's worth noting that having this graph data structure makes it easy to merge new data into an existing graph by connecting new entities and new relations.
+It's worth noting that having this graph data structure makes it easy to add new data into an existing graph by connecting new entities and new relations.

 ### Describing knowledge in a graph